Enjoying our puzzle hints?

 Seems like: BITS OF HARDWARE → Actually: PLACES WHERE IDEAS ARE DEVELOPED

-while a lab may contain hardware, the word itself refers to a place where ideas are developed, not a piece of hardware
+while a test can be a piece of hardware, in this context it refers to a place where ideas are developed, such as a test bed

 Browse by Date